TIBCOSoftware/snappydata/README.md

 -- DDL to create a column table
 CREATE TABLE AIRLINE (<column definitions>) USING column OPTIONS(buckets '5') ;
 ```
-[Row tables](rowTables), unlike column tables are laid out one row at a time in contiguous memory.
-Rows are typically accessed using keys and its location determined by a hash function and hence very fast for point lookups or updates.
+[Row tables](rowTables), unlike column tables, are laid out one row at a time in contiguous memory.
+Rows are typically accessed using keys.
+A row's location is determined by a hash function and hence very fast for point lookups or updates.
 _create table_ DDL for Row and Column tables allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.  Read our preliminary [docs](./docs/rowAndColumnTables.md) for the details.
 ```sql
 -- DDL to create a row table